By TIM FAULKNER/ecoRI News staff

 On Aug.
 31, the Planning Board issued an advisory report stating that the nearly 1,000-megawatt Clear River Energy Center (CREC) fails to meet local and state planning goals.

-As one of 12 state agencies and local boards writing advisory opinions for the state Energy Facilities Siting Board (EFSB), the Planning Board was asked if the $700 million project complies with comprehensive plans and town noise regulations.
+As one of 12 state agencies and local boards writing advisory opinions for the state Energy Facility Siting Board (EFSB), the Planning Board was asked if the $700 million project complies with comprehensive plans and town noise regulations.

 The 27-page report states that the project doesn't conform to goals that address natural and cultural resources, landscapes, wildlife and biodiversity, local air and water quality, excessive traffic impacts, and noise.
 A second fossil-fuel power plant in Burrillville is simply not part of the town’s long-term vision and goes against policies that reduce pollution, according to the report.